20 Day Mt. Everest Circuit Trek

 - TIMS Permit.

-- Down Jacket, Sleeping bags, Liner, gaiter -depending if required (which needs to be returned after the trek.)
+- Down Jacket, Sleeping bags, Liner (which needs to be returned after the trek.)

 - Duffel/kit bag (to put your trekking gear during the trek) can take after the trek as a souvenir.